-The most common cause of death around the world include heart diseases and the most common form of heart disease is coronary artery disease, which can lead to heart attack without any prior indications.
-While there could be several reasons behind heart attacks, stress is one of the most common one.
-Although, all of us know that it is an important to keep stress levels extremely low for a healthy lifestyle, most of us fail realize its effect on the heart.
+The most common cause of death around the world include heart diseases and the most common form of heart disease is coronary artery disease, which can lead to the heart attack without any prior indications.
+While there could be several reasons behind heart attacks, stress is one of the most common ones.
+Although all of us know that it is an important to keep stress levels extremely low for a healthy lifestyle, most of us fail to realize its effect on the heart.

 Another recent study, published in the online journal mBio also found a link between sudden stress and heart attack.
 The study found that during high stress, the body releases hormones such as norepinephrine, which can cause the dispersal of bacterial biofilms from the walls of your arteries, thereby allowing the plaque deposits to break loose, triggering a sudden heart attack.

 Both chronic and acute stress can contribute to a sudden heart attack which makes managing your stress levels crucial for a heart healthy lifestyle.
 You can also reduce the risk of heart attack through some tests or ratios.
 You can ask your doctor to identify your HDL to total cholesterol ratio.
 Under normal circumstances, this ratio should be above 24 percent for a healthy heart.
 Similarly, the triglycerides to HDL ratio should also be below 2.
 High triglyceride to HDL ratio has been associated with very high risks of heart attack.
 Increase your HDL levels by exercising and eating plenty of foods rich in omega-3 fats.
 Avoid grains and sugars in your diet to reduce triglycerides.
 Also, control your salt intake as excess iron will also increase your risk of heart disease.